Double-slit experiment

 In modern physics, the double-slit experiment demonstrates that light and matter can exhibit behavior associated with both classical particles and classical waves.
 This type of experiment was first described by Thomas Young in 1801 when making his case for the wave behavior of visible light.
 In 1927, Davisson and Germer and, independently, George Paget Thomson and his research student Alexander Reid demonstrated that electrons show the same behavior, which was later extended to atoms and molecules.

-The experiment belongs to a general class of "double path" experiments, in which a wave is split into two separate waves (the wave is typically made of many photons and better referred to as a wave front, not to be confused with the wave properties of the individual photon) that later combine into a single wave.
-Changes in the path-lengths of both waves result in a phase shift, creating an interference pattern.
+The experiment belongs to a general class of "double path" experiments, in which two diffracted waves reconverge, creating an interference pattern.
 Another version is the Mach–Zehnder interferometer, which splits the beam with a beam splitter.

 In the basic version of this experiment, a coherent light source, such as a laser beam, illuminates a plate pierced by two parallel slits, and the light passing through the slits is observed on a screen behind the plate.
 The wave nature of light causes the light waves passing through the two slits to interfere, producing bright and dark bands on the screen – a result that would not be expected if light consisted of classical particles.
 However, the light is always found to be absorbed at the screen at discrete points, as individual particles (not waves); the interference pattern appears via the varying density of these particle hits on the screen.
 Furthermore, versions of the experiment that include detectors at the slits find that each detected photon passes through one slit (as would a classical particle), and not through both slits (as would a wave).
 However, such experiments demonstrate that particles do not form the interference pattern if one detects which slit they pass through.
 These results demonstrate the principle of wave–particle duality.

 Other atomic-scale entities, such as electrons, are found to exhibit the same behavior when fired towards a double slit.
 Additionally, the detection of individual discrete impacts is observed to be inherently probabilistic, which is inexplicable using classical mechanics.

 The experiment can be done with entities much larger than electrons and photons, although it becomes more difficult as size increases.
-The largest entities for which the double-slit experiment has been performed were molecules that each comprised 2000 atoms (whose total mass was 25,000 daltons).
+Among the larger objects which the double-slit experiment has been performed were molecules that each comprised 2000 atoms (whose total mass was 25,000 daltons) and nanoparticles composed of 5000-10000 sodium atoms.

 The double-slit experiment (and its variations) has become a classic for its clarity in expressing the central puzzles of quantum mechanics.
 Richard Feynman called it "a phenomenon which is impossible […] to explain in any classical way, and which has in it the heart of quantum mechanics.
 In reality, it contains the only mystery [of quantum mechanics]."